 So after several years of not dyeing eggs this way, we did it again for a totally different reason!

-Ok, so we are rounding the corner heading into the Easter weekend.
+As we are rounding the corner heading into the Easter weekend.
 We try different things each year to decorate our eggs.
 The simplest being, letting the kids just color them with crayons.
 Well this year, we did an Easter egg coloring with crayons again!
 But this time we marbled our eggs with broken and left over crayons!
-We keep the broken crayons in a bucket for fun projects – like remelting and making different shaped mixed color crayons and such!
+We keep the broken crayons in a bucket for fun projects – like remelting and making different shaped mixed color crayons using silicone molds and such!

-So I grabbed a handful of the crayons for this project too!
+So for the great pandemic of 2020 that is encroaching on everyone’s Easter weekend, I improvised this year and grabbed a handful of the crayons for this egg dyeing project again!
 You probably have everything already for this Easter egg project with out having to leave the house!

 - Eggs and their cartons (we started with 36, but after breaking and eating, ended up with about 32 :))